sCompile: Critical Path Identification and Analysis for Smart Contracts

 \section{Approach}

-In this section, we present the details of our approach step-by-step.
 Fig.~\ref{overallworkflow} shows the overall work flow of \newtool.
-There are six main steps.
-Firstly, given a smart contract, \newtool~construct a control flow graph (CFG)~\cite{allen1970control}, based on which we can systematically enumerate all program paths.
+Firstly, given a smart contract, \newtool~constructs a control flow graph (CFG)~\cite{allen1970control} and systematically enumerates all paths.
 Secondly, we identify the monetary paths based on the CFG up to a user-defined bound on the number of function calls.
-Thirdly, we analyze each program path in order to check whether it potentially violates any of the pre-defined monetary properties.
-Next, we compute a criticalness score for each program and rank the paths accordingly.
-Afterwards, we apply symbolic execution to filter infeasible critical program paths.
-Lastly, we present the results along with the associated program paths to the user for inspection.
+Thirdly, we analyze each path in order to check whether it potentially violates any of the pre-defined monetary properties.
+Next, we compute a criticalness score for each and rank the paths accordingly.
+Afterwards, we apply symbolic execution to filter infeasible critical paths.
+Lastly, we present the results along with the associated paths to the user for inspection.